simonschoof/tsmct/README.md

 To run both `cqrs-es` and `cqrs-es-ui`, you need to have the following installed on your system:

-- Java 11 or newer (I would recommend using Java 21, which I used for development)
+- Java 21 or newer
-- Kotlin
-- Gradle
-- Yarn (for `cqrs-es-ui`)
-- Docker and Docker Compose
+- Docker and Docker Compose or alternatives for running the application in containers

 Ensure that your environment is set up with these prerequisites before proceeding with the setup and testing of the projects.
+I am not sure if this is sufficient or if I missed something, I did not test it on a fresh system.

 ## Testing the cqrs-es Version